-The plane deviation of the wall in a specific area should be within 2 mm (0.08 in.), and the recommended torque for installation is 4kgf.cm.
-In case of uneven installation site, mount the AP on a protruding wall.
+The plane deviation of the wall in the installation area should be within 2 mm (0.08 in.), and the recommended torque for installation is 4kgf.cm.
+In case of an uneven installation area, mount the AP on a protruding wall using screws.